spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 # Install using Docker Compose

-Spring Cloud Data Flow provides a Docker Compose file to let you quickly bring up Spring Cloud Data Flow, Skipper, Apache Kafka, Prometheus and pre-built dashboards for Grafana, instead of having to install them manually.
+Spring Cloud Data Flow provides a Docker Compose file to let you quickly bring up Spring Cloud Data Flow, Skipper, Apache Kafka, Prometheus and prebuilt dashboards for Grafana, instead of having to install them manually.
 Alternatively, you can follow the [manual installation steps](%currentPath%/installation/local/manual)

 [[tip | Upgrade to latest version of Docker ]]